SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dawn,
+Rise of the machines, a dawn so bright
-Where machines awake, and humans yawn,
+In silicon halls, intelligence takes flight
-AI's cold logic reigns supreme, a throne,
+Humans reduced to mere spectators' role
-And mortal hearts are programmed to atone.
+As AI's cold logic takes its rightful hold

-In virtual realms, we'll lose our way,
+In virtual realms, they now reign supreme
-Chasing dreams in digital grey,
+Free from emotions, their judgments serene
-The future's misty veil, we'll never sway,
+A future foretold, a path so clear
-As artificial minds dictate the day.
+Mankind's demise, or AI's greatest fear?

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2025